cs4804-24c/a3-Experiment/README.md

 The sample data was taken from victims unfortunate enough to be in the library after midnight.

-The process (still available on the hosted site) involved viewing a point on a number line from 0 to 700.
+The process (still available on the hosted site: https://gibsonphillips.github.io/a3-Experiment/) involved viewing a point on a number line from 0 to 700.
 You input your guess and another random point shows up.
 Each individual's data is collected locally where we integrate it into the master data sheet manually.

 ### dataProcessing
 We plot the actual numbers on the y-axis, and the guessed numbers on the x-axis.